With the changes in Google’s and social media algorithms, blog traffic is no longer super easy to gain.

 Because of her ebook, I gained a new backlink from a well-established blog within no time at all.

-This resulted in my domain authority climbing from 1 to 6.
+This resulted in my domain authority climbing from 1 to 6 immediately.

-When you start a new blog, it will take time for Google to move your website from the sandbox and start ranking it.
+When you start a new blog, it will take time for Google to trust you.

 But you can speed up the process by building backlinks and growing domain authority so that Google realizes that you’re doing well and starts ranking you higher.